mpoc/launch-control-xl-sequencer/README.md

 ## Project Overview

 This project implements a multi-channel hardware MIDI sequencer using a Teensy 4.1 microcontroller as the brain and a Novation Launch Control XL as the primary user interface.
-The sequencer features 8 independent channels, each capable of generating 16-step patterns, with a homepage view for channel overview and individual channel editing modes.
+The sequencer features 8 independent channels, each capable of generating 16-step patterns, with three distinct modes: a homepage view for channel overview, individual channel editing modes, and a mixer mode for mute/solo control.
 The system acts as a bridge between hardware MIDI devices and computer software, capable of generating and routing MIDI messages through multiple interfaces simultaneously.

 ## Hardware Setup